LaswitchTech/core-plugin-vcards/README.md

 ## Description
 **Author(s)**: [LaswitchTech](support@laswitchtech.com)

 LaswitchTech - Core Framework extension.
+This extension provides support for vCards, allowing users to manage and share contact information in a standardized format.

 ## License
 This software is distributed under the [GPLv3](LICENSE) license.